 Located in Kvarner Bay, this northern Adriatic paradise is known for its striking bay beaches and lush vegetation.
-New seasonal summer flights on Silver Air launched in 2018 to connect Lošinj to destinations in Croatia and Switzerland, making the 29-square-mile island easier to reach (it was previously only accessible by ferry).
-For a unique introduction, visit the Garden of Fine Scents in the town of Mali Lošinj, where you can sample homemade myrtle liqueur and take in Lošinj’s natural aromatherapy, derived from the more than 1,000 plants that grow on the island.
+For a unique introduction to the 29-square-mile island, visit the Garden of Fine Scents in the town of Mali Lošinj, where you can sample homemade myrtle liqueur and take in Lošinj’s natural aromatherapy, derived from the more than 1,000 plants that grow on the island.

 The Museum of Apoxyomenos in Mali Lošinj, which opened in spring of 2016, features a well-preserved ancient bronze statue depicting an athlete; it was retrieved in 1996 from the sea near Lošinj, where it spent nearly two millennia.
 Locals seek out a handful of pebbled beaches (some of which are exclusively accessible by sea), including Plieski, Zabodarski, or Uvala Engleza (the latter is located on the islet of Koludarac); sandy beach fans should instead head to Meli Beach in Punta Križa.